+(I.R.S.
+Employer Identification No.)

+(Zip Code)

 Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes The aggregate market value of voting stock held by non-affiliates of the Registrant on June 30, 2022, based on the closing price of \$5.69 for shares of the Registrant's common stock as reported by the Nasdaq Stock Market, was approximately \$131.6 million.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of voting stock held by non-affiliates of the Registrant on June 30, 2023 was approximately \$90.1 million.
 Shares of common stock beneficially owned by each executive officer, director, and holder of more than 10% of our common stock have been excluded in that such persons may be deemed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of February 16, 2023, the registrant had 39,268,171 shares of common stock, \$0.01 par value per share outstanding.
-DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's proxy statement related to its 2023 Annual Stockholders' Meeting to be filed subsequently are incorporated by reference into Part III of this Form 10-K. Except as expressly incorporated by reference, the registrant's proxy statement shall not be deemed to be part of this report.
+As of February 1, 2024, there were 39,745,811 shares of the Registrant's common stock, \$0.01 par value per share outstanding, net of treasury stock.

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the registrant's Proxy Statement related to its 2024 Annual Meeting of Stockholders are incorporated herein by reference in Part III of this Annual Report on Form 10-K to the extent stated.
+Except as expressly incorporated by reference, the Registrant's Proxy Statement shall not be deemed to be part of this report.
+Such Proxy Statement will be filed with the Securities and Exchange Commission within 120 days of the Registrant's fiscal year end December 31, 2023.